Donald Trump and the Rise of Alt-Reality Media

 A subsidiary of Bouygues SA has designed rugged solar panels, capable of withstand the weight of an 18-wheeler truck, that they’re now building into road surfaces.
 After nearly five years of research and laboratory tests, they’re constructing 100 outdoor test sites and plan to commercialize the technology in early 2018.

-“We wanted to find a second life for a road,” said Philippe Harelle, the chief technology officer […]
+“We wanted to find a second life for a road,” said Philippe Harelle, the chief technology […]

 Read the Full Article